EliteMasterEric/Coroner/TRANSLATING.md

 When you've finalized your translation, ensure that you add or edit your translation's information (such as version) below under the [List of Available Translations](https://github.com/EliteMasterEric/Coroner/blob/master/TRANSLATING.md#list-of-available-translations), as well as adding yourself to the contributors with a link to your GitHub profile.

-# Custom Translations
+# Create or Edit Custom Death Messages
-If you're trying to create your own variation of an already added language, please check [`MODDING.md`]("https://github.com/EliteMasterEric/Coroner/blob/master/MODDING.md") for more information on how to add or replace text in an already created translation.
+If you're trying to create your own variation of an already added language, please check [`MODDING.md`]("https://github.com/EliteMasterEric/Coroner/blob/master/MODDING.md#adding-or-replacing-language-strings") for more information on how to add or replace text in an already created translation.

 # List of Available Translations
 Below is a list of currently included languages, the version of the translation, and their contributor(s).
-Any translation which isn't on the latest version is in need of translation.
+Any language which isn't on the latest version is in need of translation.
 To join the list, create or edit a translation and submit a [pull request](https://github.com/EliteMasterEric/Coroner/pulls)!

 - English (American) (`en-us`) [v3] | [EliteMasterEric (Eric)](https://github.com/EliteMasterEric)
 - Chinese (Simplified) (`zh-cn`) [v2] | [RAINighty (颜绎)](https://github.com/RAINighty)